tcfraser/tcfraser.github.io/_posts/2016-07-01-toroidal-langtons-ant.md

 <!--more-->

 ## Rules
 The standard rules of Langton's ant are simple.
 The ant (the red square) lives in a grid world where it can only move forward.
 The rules are summarized as follows.
-At each each iteration, the ant turns according to the color it is on:
+At each iteration, the ant turns according to the color it is on:

 - On a white square, the ant turns $90^{o}$ toward the right
 - On a black square, the ant turns $90^{o}$ toward the left